 Tips to Eat More Fruits and Veggies

-- Add fruits and veggies to whatever you are already eating.
+Add fruits and vegetables to whatever you are already eating.
 If you already make pasta for dinner, then add some vegetables like frozen broccoli and bell peppers.
-If you eat yogurt for breakfast, then try flavoring it with fruit like bananas or berries.
-If you get a burrito, load it with lettuce, salsa and any other veggies.
+If you eat yogurt for breakfast, try flavoring it with fruit like bananas or berries.
+If you get a burrito, load it with lettuce, salsa and any other vegetables available.

-- Whether you eat at home or at restaurant, try to include a fruit and/or vegetable with your meal.
-For example, If you are ordering a sandwich at the CoHo, you can ask for extra veggies on the sandwich and choose an apple or orange as your side.
+Include a fruit and/or vegetable with your meal.
+For example, If you are ordering a sandwich at the CoHo, you can ask for extra vegetables on the sandwich and choose an apple or orange as your side.

-- Try new recipes like the delicious ones found in the UC Davis Teaching Kitchen Pinterest account or take a cooking class at the Student Health and Wellness Center for hands-on experience preparing fruits and vegetables along with other delicious and budget-friendly foods.
+Take a cooking class at the Student Health and Wellness Center for hands-on experience preparing fruits and vegetables along with other budget-friendly foods.

-- Keep fruits and vegetables in sight!
-You are more likely to consume them.
+Keep fruits and vegetables in sight!
+You are more likely to consume them if you can see them.